• Skip to Content

 3. DON’T forget to provide evidence for any achievements, skills, or experience you mentioned in your resume objective

-5. Implement relevant action verbs
+5. Use relevant action verbs

 Finally, using action verbs throughout your entry-level nurse resume is another great tactic to impress and grab the hiring manager’s attention.